rscop/rscop/README.md

 <details>
   <summary>English</summary>

-<h3>Hello, my name is Renato Alvorcem Scop.
+<p style="font-size: 20px; font-weight: 400;">Hello, my name is Renato Alvorcem Scop.
 I'm a software developer from Amazonas, Brazil, in a constant cycle of learning and evolution.
-Here, you can get to know me better.</h3>
+Here, you can get to know me better.</p>
 <p>
 My first contact with programming was when I decided to open private game servers for some popular games in Brazil, and with that, I learned a little bit of Java, C++, networking, firewalls, remote connections, shell, and many other technologies.
 </p>